YaleOpenLab/openx/README.md

 [![Codecov](https://codecov.io/gh/YaleOpenLab/openx/branch/master/graph/badge.svg)](https://codecov.io/gh/YaleOpenLab/openx)
 [![Go Report Card](https://goreportcard.com/badge/github.com/YaleOpenLab/openx)](https://goreportcard.com/report/github.com/YaleOpenLab/openx)

 This repo contains a WIP implementation of the OpenX idea in stellar.
 Broadly, the openx model seeks to implement the paradigm of investing and developing projects without hassles and enabling smart ownership with the help of semi trust-less entities on the blockchain.
 The openx model can be thought more generally as a platform of platforms and houses multiple platforms within it (in `platforms/`).
 The goal is to have a common interface between all parties that relate to a project: investors, investees (i.e. beneficiaries or receivers of the investment) and the family of developers (that include all service providers).
 Depending upon the country of project origin, investors may be required to complete KYC to be able to invest in assets.
 The openx model can be adapted to any blockchain but we currently use the Stellar blockchain to create and move project assets.
-There are two platforms housed within openx:

-1. Opzones - the ozones platform focuses on opportunity zones.

-2. Opensolar - the opensolar platform aims to use schools as community centres during natural disasters like hurricanes and also aims to make schools electricity sufficient by installing solar panels on rooftop spaces.
-The schools themselves need not pay upfront for the solar panel cost, but instead just need to pay their electricity bill over time and through the course of payment, get ownership of the solar panels.

 ## Openx Repositories

 Openx, like Go is built on the idea of modularity and reusability of packages.

-1. This repo contains the bare bone architeecture necessary for the platform
+1. This repo contains the bare bone architecture necessary for the platform
 2. [essentials](https://github.com/Varunram/essentials) contains the code necessary for commonly used packages, crypto and database handlers
 3. [openx-cli](https://github.com/Varunram/openx-cli) contains CLI clients that can interface with openx
+4. [opensolar](https://github.com/YaleOpenLab/opensolar) contains an implementation of the openx idea targeted at solar infrastructure

 While making an issue related to openx however, please open in this repo for easy tracking and referencing in multiple places.